 Identifying common pain points should be among the first things to look for in your customer research data.
 This likely includes the frustrations that are common in your industry; think labyrinthine automated customer service helplines, hidden fees or opaque pricing structures, lack of competition, that kind of thing.

 Following on from this, you should identify the things your customers want in a company or service provider like yours, such as responsive customer assistance from an actual person, or a simple, easily understood pricing structure.

 Once you have this data, you can write copy that addresses each of these elements in order of importance.
 All the information on your site – from your About page to individual product descriptions – should address one of the dimensions you identified in your market research.
 This means that, wherever a user happens to be on your site (or within the traditional marketing funnel), your copy is speaking to something that your prospective users have identified as a priority for them.

-In the example above from FreshBooks, the copy mirrors common customer pain points, such as the time-intensive nature of some bookkeeping workflows, as well as the solution that these customers want, which is simplified, streamlined accounting software that lets them get on with actually running their business.
+In the website example above from FreshBooks, the copy mirrors common customer pain points, such as the time-intensive nature of some bookkeeping workflows, as well as the solution that these customers want, which is simplified, streamlined accounting software that lets them get on with actually running their business.

 By showing visitors your speak their language, you’re on their level, and you understand their problems.

 These days, many companies have jumped firmly on the “corporate values” bandwagon in an attempt to attract top talent.
 However, brand values aren’t just what you say they are – they’re just as much a byproduct of how your customers and audience views your business.
 How can you discover what values people associate with your brand?
 By conducting customer surveys.